 With its low stall speed the slat-winged Outback Shock is a whole new experience in low/slow flight.

 It’s so much more fun to fly slow!

 What does it all mean?

 Safety First—The slat-winged Outback Shock is spin-resistant, easy to control and less dangerous in a stall.
 Its stall angle of attack is so high that the chance of an inadvertent stall on takeoff or approach is greatly reduced.

 Remote Access, dependable low-speed control, a hyper-STOL wing, a robust airframe, a dynamic energy absorbing landing gear and bush wheels benefit the pilot in the most critical phases of flight—approach, landing, takeoff and climb.

 Tested performance of the Savage Outback Shock equipped with the Rotax 912ULS (100hp) and and with the 180hp Titan O-340.

 U.S. Sport Aviation Expo

 Mount Vernon, Illinois

-Savage aircraft are manufacured by Zlin Aviation, s.r.o.
+Savage aircraft are manufactured by Zlin Aviation, s.r.o.
 Located in Napajedla, Czech Republic.